 Unspoiled Nature and Breathtaking landscapes of Sri Lanka

-Teardrop Island of the Indian ocean has an unlimited supply of ocean views and sea breeze.
+This teardrop island of the Indian ocean has an unlimited supply of ocean views and sea breeze.
 The party town of Mirissa, The colonial city of Galle and all the scenic beaches of the South and West part of Sri Lanka will make you celebrate your life.
-On the Other side, the Blissful beaches of Trincomalee and Surf point of Arugam Bay are other magnificent beach destinations of Sri Lanka.
+On the Other side, the Blissful beaches of Trincomalee and Surf points of Arugam Bay are other magnificent beach destinations of Sri Lanka you should visit.

 Timeless History of Sri Lanka